harshbansal1999/Data-Analysis-on-Various-Practise-Models/README.md

 # datsets_sklearn
-Various datasets are loaded using sklearn and data cleaning applied on them and output is predicted
+Various datasets are loaded and data preprocessing,data manipulation and then data analysis applied on them.
+Prediction also recieved after applying various machine learning models